Thank you and welcome back to the Rush Limbaugh Program.

 I'm sorry.

-It's cheap cell phones, probably from Walmart.
+Cheap cell phones, probably from Walmart.

-Here's Britt in uh Thomasville, North Carolina.
+Here's Britt in Thomasville, North Carolina.

-Britt, uh welcome to the Rush program.
+Britt, welcome to the Rush program.

 Hi, Roger.

-Um, the employees at Walmart shouldn't complain.
+You know, the employees at Walmart shouldn't complain.

 They can work wherever they want.

-But to me that's not the big problem with Walmart.
+But to me, that's not the big problem with Walmart.

 The big problem is that small business is the backbone of this country.